ludusregard/Shutoko-Battle-X-Restored/README.md

 - **MD5:** *F83E4901D58648247F95E56C646D249B* **|** DATA\TXR\MOVIE\\**STAGE3_OPENING.wmv**

 ### Notes
-- The "optional" video file patches can be substituted by replacing the .wmv files with their ***Import Tuner Challenge*** equivalents

 - If you want the ***Import Tuner Challenge*** map changes, replacing the files **BUILD_CRS.DAT** and **BUILD_CRS.TOC** with their ITC equivalents should work

 - Many of the files aren't actually used in the game as they have duplicates baked into **BUILD.DAT** so deleting many of the loose files can save space